amir-hadzic/amir-hadzic.github.com/_posts/2011-09-15-Silent-pc-quest.markdown

 not in stock.

 Putting it all together didn't go as easy as I planned it would.
-I'v spent more hours replacing the fan than I would feel comfortable to admit.
+I'v spent more hours replacing the fan than I feel comfortable to admit.
 Basically the problem was that one of the parts was not drilled properly during the production and after a lot of frustration I had to drill a bigger hole and use different screws to hold it in place.
 It would have been a better idea to replace the fan